Developer guide

 An <array> of options for the question.
 Each option may have:

 "title" : The title of an option.
-The title is an <object>
+The title is an

-"key": The key for the option, chosen by the client.
+containing different languages, allowing the option to be displayed in the selected language during the verification flow."key": The key for the option, chosen by the client.
 It must remain unique within a single questionnaire.

 -